3890plkh/ecg_project_iexplore/README.md

 # ECG Project (Imperial I-Explore)

 This is the project code for analysis of ECG data from the MIT-BIH Arrhythmia Database (can be found here: https://physionet.org/content/mitdb/1.0.0/).
 To read the data you will need to run the downloadall.py script which converts all of the data into a .csv format.
 There is also a script called snippets.py which creates snippets of ECG pulses of different types of heart conditions.
-How the heart condition is determined is from the annotations provided in the MIT-BIH Arrhythmia Database.
+Heart condition is determined is from the annotations provided in the MIT-BIH Arrhythmia Database.

 ## What the Aims of the Project are